TS Grewal Solution Class 12 Chapter 2 Financial Statement Analysis

 Answer:

-Financial Statement Analysis is useful to Financial Manager for deciding about the rate of divided; identify the key profit drivers and business risk in order to assess the profit potential of the firm.
+In order to determine the rate of division and to identify the primary profit drivers and business risk in order to evaluate the profit potential of the company, financial managers find financial statement analysis to be helpful.

 Question 29.
 State the significance of Analysis of Financial Statements to the lenders?